Furkan-Elmas/PanteonDemoProject/README.md

 Navigation Mesh Agent Unity Tool is used for enemy AI.
 But there are some bugs, like-> opponents are not moving back to start line after game stopped.

-There are placed 2 Camera for painting game.
+There are 2 Camera placed the game area for painting game.
 Painting camera is viewing a RenderTexture to create.
 Game camera is viewing the painting wall that has RenderTexture.

 If there is anything you want to say please connect me or send a pull-request.